 2017 Northern Arizona Grants Process

 Through a competitive application process facilitated by the Arizona Community Foundation of Flagstaff, grant funding will be awarded for nonprofit organizations and programs serving Tuba City, Williams, Page and other communities in Northern Arizona.
-The online application will open on Monday, March 6.
-Complete applications must be submitted no later than 4:00 p.m.
-Monday, March 27 to be considered.
+The online application is now open.
+Completed applications must be submitted no later than 4:00 p.m. on Monday, March 27 to be considered.
 More information about how to apply can be found in the Tips &Tools Guide [PDF, 830KB] and the 2017 Northern Arizona Grant Guidelines [PDF, 550KB].

 2017 Grants Process at ACF of Flagstaff